WallStreetMojo

 Why Pursue FRM?

-FRM is a highly valued risk management credential, and it has been long in existence compared to PRM and has acquired industry-wide recognition over these years.
-Those with a fair amount of professional experience and exposure in risk management are better suited for this credential than those new to this specialized field.
+FRM is a highly valued risk management credential that has been long in existence compared to PRM and has acquired industry-wide recognition over these years.
+As a result, those with a fair amount of professional experience and exposure in risk management are better suited for this credential than those new to this specialized field.

-Another point to be remembered is that FRM is more broad-based in the way it approaches the risk management areas than PRM, making it a better fit to prepare for roles like Risk Assessments Manager and Head of Treasury Department, which require broad-based knowledge of the field.
+Another point to be remembered is that FRM is more broad-based in approaching risk management areas than PRM, making it a better fit for aspirants to prepare for roles like risk assessments managers and head of the treasury department, which require broad-based knowledge of the field.

 Why Pursue PRM?

 PRM is undoubtedly another much-valued credential for risk management professionals and is best suited for those interested in developing expertise in the quantitative aspect of financial risk management.
-One of the advantages afforded is that no prior work experience in risk management is mandatory to appear for this exam.
+One advantage is that no prior work experience in risk management is mandatory to appear for this exam.

 It must be kept in mind that both these certifications share up to 80-90% of the learning areas, making it a little hard to decide which certificate should be opted for.
-However, PRM is slightly more technical and is more suited for individuals with a mathematical bent of mind, making it more suitable to prepare for Predictive Analyst and Risk Analyst’s roles, among others.
+However, PRM is slightly more technical and more suited for individuals with a mathematical mind, making it more suitable to prepare for the predictive and risk analyst roles.

 Conclusion